MiniZinc/libminizinc/en/flattening.rst

 constraint.

 Flattening creates linear expressions as a single unit rather than building intermediate variables for each subexpression.
-It also simplfies the linear expression created.
+It also simplifies the linear expression created.
 Extracting the linear expression from the constraints leads to